Daniel Ridgway Knight

 Knight would not adopt the Impressionist technique or style but he did, like the Impressionists, favor the “en plein air,” outdoor life, as subject matter, even though his pieces were often realized indoors.
 Knight achieved on canvas the luminous light of the French Impressionists in his own way, with his own style: less bright, less resplendent, but tranquilly lustrous.
 There is a quiet splendour to the blue tones of his skies, even the ones composed of gray hues.

 The supreme occupation for Knight became depicting scenes from the life of the humble peasant in France.
 His tableaux tell stories of places, people, and times that no longer exist.
 Thus, his contributions to history are almost as great as those to the art of painting.

 The outbreak of the American Civil War brought Knight home to Philadelphia to enlist in the Union Army.
 During his service, he continued to hone his artistic skills, sketching the faces of war: the haunted soldiers and the grief-stricken citizens.
 He became an artistic annotator of the Civil War, recording in his drawings battle scenes and the ravaged land.
 The actual pictures are lost to history, as are many of the works of Knight created prior to his Paris era that began after the Civil War.

 In 1871, he wed one of his students, Rebecca Webster, and they set out for Paris.
-Ridgway never returned to America.
+Knight never returned to America.
 He would spend the rest of his life dedicated to painting the French peasantry at work, doing chores, engaging in what he called “small capitalism”.
 He later established his home in Rolleboise, located about 40 miles west of Paris, on the Seine.
 There, he painted the serenely sensuous beauty that surrounded him.

 His subjects were a bit idealized but, for the most part, the women depicted in his paintings were realistic and noble, vibrant and tender.
 They display the domestic life as one of silent fortitude during a time when women had far fewer choices in life and limited freedoms within their lives.